unity-sds/unity-py/notebooks/README.md

 ## mercury-dashboard.ipynb

-An example notebook using the unity-py client to create a pseudo operator dashboard.
+An example notebook using the unity-sds-client Python package to create a pseudo operator dashboard.
 Proof of concept and a way of defining what items need to be in the client, and what metadata/data services need to return.

 ### requirements
 ```